Road Safety Manual

 Evaluating costs and the value of injury prevention

 Evaluation of the direct and indirect socio-economic costs of the outcomes of road traffic crashes is important.
-This allows measurement of the burden that road traffic crash injury imposes on society, and highlights the return on investment in road safety and the relative benefits and costs of different policy options in the allocation of resources1.
+This allows measurement of the burden that road traffic crash injury imposes on society and highlights the return on investment in road safety and the relative benefits and costs of different policy options in the allocation of resources1.

 Inadequacies in data collection, serious under-reporting of road traffic injuries, and the lack of an adopted global method in valuing the prevention of death and serious injury, do not allow precise estimates to be made of the socio-economic value of their prevention in LMICs.
 However, approximate and conservative estimates have been made at global and regional levels.
 In many HICs, effective practice provides more reliable estimates involving periodic updating of economic values for preventing different injury severities using the willingness to pay method (see Prioritisation & Assessment for further discussion).